BlueStaxks/Linear_Algebra_Matrix/Key_Reconstruction Explain.md

    - 7.2.
 Append t rows on top of A, where the ith row is v^i, with i ranging from 0 to t-1. (v^i means raising each element of v to the power i.)
    - 7.2.
 Name it M.

-8. Side B computes the Null Space of matrix M. A trivial Null Space indicates insufficient valid shares (or a rare method failure, explained below).
+8. Side B computes the Null Space of matrix M. A trivial Null Space indicates insufficient valid shares.

 9. Side B identifies indices of columns corresponding to non-zero entries in vectors of the Null Space.